dlstreamer/dlstreamer/docs/source/dev_guide/profiling.md

 # Profiling with Intel VTune™

-This page describes how to enable ITT tracing and analyze performance of Intel® Deep Learning Streamer (Intel® DL Streamer) and GStreamer elements using Intel VTune™ tool.
+This page describes how to enable ITT tracing and analyze performance of Deep Learning Streamer (DL Streamer) and GStreamer elements using Intel VTune™ tool.

 > **NOTE:**  Intel VTune™ uses ITT interface to capture custom tasks and visualize